faray003/AdventureWorks2019-Project/README.md

-# With the use of specific data found in Adventure works 2019 I was tasked to answer the following question:
+# AdevntureWorks2019 Analysis

+### Project Overview

+This data analyst project aims to answer a set of questions using the AdventureWorks dataset, a demo dataset maintained by Microsoft.
+I will use my combined knowledge of SQL, Python, and data analytics to investigate the dataset and answer the following question:
-# What is the relationship between sick leave and Job Title?
+1) What is the relationship between sick leave and job title?

-I used the following python libraries: pyodbc, pandas, matplotlib.
+### Tools

+- SQL Server
-I used the HumanResources.Employee table in the AdventureWorks2019 database which is part of the HumanResources schema.
-This table stores employee information such as job title, birth date, vacation hours and sick leave hours.
+  - I used the HumanResources.Employee table in the AdventureWorks2019 database which is part of the HumanResources schema.
+This table stores employee information such as job title, birth date, vacation hours and sick leave hours
+- Python
+  - Libraries: Pandas / Matplotlib / Numpy / pyodbc

+### Data Analysis

 SELECT *